epimorphics/hmlr-apps-feature-tests/readme.md

 ```

 This will start an ssh process to implement the tunnel in the background.
-The ssh process must be killed when finished.
+The background ssh process must be killed when finished.

-Point a browser at `http://lr-pres-tunnel.epimorphics.net:${PORT}`.
+The preprod server can then be accessed at `http://lr-pres-tunnel.epimorphics.net:${PORT}`.

 ## Full list of test options